codex-storage/nim-codex/README.md

      --marketplace-address  Address of deployed Marketplace contract.
      --validator            Enables validator, requires an Ethereum node [=false].
      --validator-max-slots  Maximum number of slots that the validator monitors [=1000].
+                            If set to 0, the validator will not limit the maximum number of slots it monitors.
-     --validator-partition-size  Slot validation partition size [=1].
+     --validator-groups     Slot validation groups [=ValidationGroups.none].
-                            A number indicating total number of partitions into which the whole slot id space will be divided.
-The value must be greater than 0.
+                            A number indicating total number of groups into which the whole slot id space will be divided.
+The value must be in the range [2, 65535].
+If not provided, the validator will observe the whole slot id space and the value of the --validator-group-index parameter will be ignored.
+Powers of twos are advised for even distribution.
-     --validator-partition-index  Slot validation partition index [=0].
+     --validator-group-index  Slot validation group index [=0].
-                            The value provided must be in the range [0, partitionSize).
-Only slot ids satisfying condition [(slotId mod partitionSize) == partitionIndex] will be observed by the validator.
+                            The value provided must be in the range [0, validatorGroups).
+Ignored when --validator-groupsis not provided.
+Only slot ids satisfying condition [(slotId mod validationGroups) == groupIndex] will be observed by the validator.

 Available sub-commands: